oflisback/markov-clustering/README.md

 ## What is this?

-This is a Markov graph clustering implementation based on http://micans.org/mcl/.
+This is a simple Markov graph cluster algorithm implementation.
+For more information about the algorithm, see http://micans.org/mcl/.

 ## Installation